 MDiv, Princeton Theological Seminary, 1989

-PhD, Graduate Theological Union, 2003, Homiletics, Dissertation: “The Sermon in the Ordo: Toward the Recovery of a Liturgical Homiletic for the Reformed Tradition”
+PhD, Graduate Theological Union, 2003, Homiletics and Liturgial Studies, Dissertation: “The Sermon in the Ordo: Toward the Recovery of a Liturgical Homiletic for the Reformed Tradition”

 The Reverend Dr. Jennifer L. Lord is The Dorothy B. Vickery Professor of Homiletics and Liturgical Studies at Austin Presbyterian Theological Seminary.
 She joined the faculty in 2005.
 Previously she was assistant professor of Preaching and Worship and Dean of the Chapel at Lancaster Theological Seminary and served pastorates in Nebraska and Upstate New York.
 She was ordained to the Ministry of Word and Sacrament in 1990 in the Presbyterian Church (U.S.A.)

 Dr. Lord received a BA in English Literature and Ancient Studies from Albion College (1986) where she was inducted into the Phi Beta Kappa Society.
 She received the MDiv from Princeton Theological Seminary (1989) and the PhD from the Graduate Theological Union in co-operation with the University of California, Berkeley (2003).

 Dr. Lord is active in her academic guilds.
 She has served collectively over a decade on the executive boards of the Academy of Homiletics and the North American Academy of Liturgy.
 In January 2016 she was elected by the membership of NAAL to the office of Vice-President and will serve as President for the 2018 meeting in Vancouver, B.C.
-She is also a member of Societas Liturgica, the international society for the study and renewal of worship, where she most recently presented the seminar paper “Preaching and Authority: A Homiletical Category Reformed by Liturgical Renewal” for the 2013 Congress, Würzburg, Germay.
+She is also a member of Societas Liturgica, the international society for the study and renewal of worship.

-Dr. Lord has served as acting associate dean for Academic Affairs and led the efforts to establish Austin Seminary’s Master of Arts in Ministry Practice degree and the Certificate In Ministry program (CIM - the seminary’s initial online education offering) and served as faculty member of the Board of Trustees.
+Dr. Lord has served as acting associate dean for Academic Affairs at Austin Seminary and led the efforts to establish Austin Seminary’s Master of Arts in Ministry Practice degree (MAMP) and the Certificate In Ministry program (CIM - the seminary’s initial online education offering) and served as faculty member of the Board of Trustees.
 She is passionate about teaching and about scholars who think about teaching.
 She has benefited from the Wabash Center's Workshops and Small Project Grants and is a participant and presenter at events convened by the Association for Theological Schools and travels nationally as a conference leader, consultant, and liturgist/preacher.